playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ## Gamma Correction

-When rendering Lightmaps or CubeMaps they should be rendered in Linear Space, to ensure colour curves are not affected by gamma correction twice.
+When rendering Lightmaps or CubeMaps they should be rendered in Linear Space, to ensure color curves are not affected by gamma correction twice.
 PlayCanvas Engine will apply gamma correction during real-time rendering.

 In 3D's Max this option (Enable Gamma/LUT Correction) should be disabled and can be found in Preference Settings (Customize > Preferences):